Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Node

       A participant in the Concordium network.
 Nodes receive blocks and transactions, and track the current state of the blockchain.
 A :term:`validator node<baker>` has cryptographic keys that enable it to take part in validation.
 A node without these keys is referred to as a *passive node*.

+   Nominee

+      Someone who has volunteered to be a candidate in an election.

    Nonce